kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

     PodToNodeMap map[string]string
 }

-// PlacementScorer is an interface for plugins that score feasible Placements. type PlacementScorer interface {
+// PlacementScorerPlugin is an interface for plugins that score feasible Placements. type PlacementScorerPlugin interface {
     Name() string

     // ScorePlacement calculates a score for a given Placement.
 This function is called in Phase 3